uncw-library/digitalmeasures-scripts/README.md

 ## Digital Measures to Turtle

+Flags:
+  - help
+  --no_reset  (prevents deletion of local dm folder.  dev timesaver)

 #### Folders

 - app/
-    python code for creating a turtle file from DigitalMeasures (DM) repo Turtle file can be imported into Vivo
+    python code for creating a turtle file from DigitalMeasures (DM) repo
 - experiments/
     jupyter notebooks for investigating the DM output
 - output/
     non-git-committed folder holding output of app/xml_to_turtle.py
+    you can import the userdata.ttl turtle file into Vivo

 #### Files that support all approaches